-Checking table size in MySQL or MariaDB helps you find the tables that are driving disk growth before backups, replicas, schema changes, or retention jobs start taking longer than expected.
-A per-table view quickly shows whether the growth is concentrated in one busy table or spread across an entire application database.
+Table-size checks in MySQL or MariaDB identify the tables driving storage growth before backups, replicas, schema changes, or retention jobs start taking longer than expected.
+A per-table report shows whether growth is concentrated in one busy table or spread across an entire application database.

 Both servers expose table-size metadata through INFORMATION_SCHEMA.TABLES.
-The DATA_LENGTH and INDEX_LENGTH columns report the space allocated to table data and indexes, while SHOW TABLE STATUS exposes the same core fields for a quick table-by-table cross-check inside the SQL client.
+The DATA_LENGTH and INDEX_LENGTH columns report allocated table-data and index bytes, while SHOW TABLE STATUS exposes the same core fields for a quick table-by-table cross-check inside the SQL client.

-These figures are still estimates rather than a filesystem audit.
-InnoDB row counts are approximate, DATA_FREE can describe tablespace-level free space rather than bytes one table can immediately reclaim, and MySQL can cache INFORMATION_SCHEMA table statistics for up to @@information_schema_stats_expiry seconds unless you set it to 0 or refresh the table with ANALYZE TABLE.
+The sample outputs were verified with a disposable MariaDB 11.8 database.
+These figures are estimates rather than a filesystem audit.
+InnoDB row counts are approximate, DATA_FREE can describe tablespace-level free space rather than bytes one table can immediately reclaim, and MySQL can cache INFORMATION_SCHEMA table statistics until the session bypasses or refreshes them.

 Steps to check table size in MySQL or MariaDB: